 Next, fill in any gaps in the frosting with remaining cream cheese frosting.

-If desired, gently press crushed nuts around the base of your cake and on top for extra crunch and flavor.
+If desired, gently press crushed nuts (walnuts or pecans work well) around the base of your cake and on top for extra crunch and flavor.

 This cake will stay incredibly moist for days after making it.
 Due to the dairy in the cream cheese, I recommend storing it in the refrigerator and bringing it out about 30 minutes before you plan to serve it.

-This carrot cake recipe has been tested many times and does not sink in the middle.
-If your carrot cake is sinking, I suggest checking the leavening agents.
+This moist carrot cake recipe has been tested many times and does not sink in the center of the cake.
+If your carrot cake is sinking, check the leavening agents.
 Are your baking powder and baking soda fresh?
-If they’re expired, they could be causing your cake to rise improperly.
+If they're expired, they could be causing your cake to rise improperly.

 Also, I always recommend using a scale when weighing and baking your ingredients.
 If you’re using cups to measure your ingredients, you may be unintentionally adding more liquid to a recipe than you should.
 Weight is really helpful for baking with precision and accuracy.

-- For ease of decorating cake, I recommend putting your cream cheese frosting in a piping bag.
+- For ease of decorating, I recommend putting your cream cheese frosting in a piping bag.
 Doing this will make it easier to direct your frosting onto your pineapple carrot cake.

-- Have fun dusting the tops of these cakes with your favorite spice or some crushed nuts.
+- Have fun dusting the top of this cake with your favorite spice or some crushed nuts.
 In this recipe, I used pecans to decorate mine.

 - Want a rustic-looking design like the one you see here?
 I took a small cake spatula and dragged it around my cake in circles for a rougher but simplistic appearance.